Curated, Custom, and Favorite topics in ContentStudio

 Consider the keywords entered in this field as negative keywords.
 Any article which has these keywords in its title or both title and the body content/description will not be shown in the search results.

-Query: (Social) AND (Media OR Marketing) NOT (Job)
+Query: (Social) AND (Media OR Marketing) NOT (Jobs)

-As compared to the previous test case, one result has been omitted which contained the keyword “Jobs”.
-Now results will be restricted to content containing these terms but if any result out of those contains the word “Job”, it will be excluded as well.
+As compared to the previous test case, 38 results have been omitted which contained the keyword “Jobs”.
+Now results will be restricted to content containing these terms but if any result out of those contains the word “Jobs”, it will be excluded as well.
 See how the entire area associated with the “jobs” circle has been left out from the returned results and the dotted area has become even smaller.

 Example 4 – Building a bigger but targeted query